feima1024/PINN-for-HRTF-upsampling/README.md

 4, pinn.py will read the 40.mat file and generate the 40_L3.mat.

-Trained one cpu core of Macbook M1 pro, the runtime was about 7 hours.
+Trained on one cpu core of Macbook M1 pro, the runtime was about 7 hours.
 The runtime can be significantly reduced with more cpu cores.